 This club is an organization of interested students and staff working together to enhance training and education in public safety programs.
 This organization works to develop interest in the many career field’s public safety offers, while engaging in fun, interactive networking activities.

-The Epicurean Club provides students who are interested in the Culinary Arts field to participate in educational activities which enhance their culinary skills.
-Students have the opportunity to show off their talents at various competitions throughout the year.
+The Epicurean Club provides students who are interested in the Culinary Arts field an opportunity to participate in educational activities which enhance their culinary skills.
+Students also have the opportunity to show off their talents at various competitions throughout the year.

-Advisors: Katie Thomas (email@example.com) & Joe Wollinger (firstname.lastname@example.org)
+Advisors: Katie Thomas (firstname.lastname@example.org) and Joe Wollinger (email@example.com)